Beta

 Overlaps between authoritarians and conservatives usually present themselves along the dimension of personal freedoms, where both types express a willingness to curtail certain kinds of behaviors using force, which they believe will result in some overall good.

-Are You Conservative Or Authoritarian?
+Are You Conservative or Authoritarian?

 Find out in less than 5 minutes by taking the Worlds Smallest Political Quiz